james811223/Recommender-system/README.md

 # Summary
-This is a recommender system project built ALS alogorithm.
+This is a recommender system project built with ALS alogorithm.

 # [Data](https://nijianmo.github.io/amazon/index.html#code)
 The data comes from Amazon which contains users reviews on different musics with some additional informations about the musics.